misterpotts/fabricate/README.md

 ![](/screens/fabricate-repo-preview.png)

-# Fabricate
+# About Fabricate

 Fabricate is a system-agnostic, flexible crafting module for FoundryVTT.
 The current version is in the late stages of development.
 It is working towards back-filling functionality of "Alchemist's Supplies V1.6" by [/u/calculuschild](https://www.reddit.com/user/calculuschild/) for Foundry VVT Version 10+.
-Once complete, Fabricate will ship with several crafting systems for D&D 5E.
+Once complete, Fabricate will ship with at least one crafting system for D&D 5E.

+# Installation

+Follow the official guide on [Installing New modules](https://foundryvtt.com/article/modules/).
+The first method is to use the manifest URL from the top level `module.json` file in the [latest release](https://github.com/misterpotts/fabricate/releases/latest) when ["_Installing via Manifest URL_"](https://foundryvtt.com/article/modules/).

+Alternatively, a second approach is to download the `module.zip` archive from the [latest release](https://github.com/misterpotts/fabricate/releases/latest) when ["_Installing Modules Manually_"](https://foundryvtt.com/article/modules/).
+If you do download the bundle `module.zip` manually, be mindful that the included manifest file **DOES NOT** contain valid download and manifest URLs.
+If you want to install by manifest URL, use the first method.

+Pre-releases can be installed using these same methods.
+However, the bundle and manifest URL are shared on [Patreon](https://www.patreon.com/posts/pre-release-76128822).

+# Fabricate Features

 Here's a quick preview of the early features.